DomotiqU-S/Matter_Environment_Sensor/README.md

 Other version of the libraries may not work with the project.
 They don't have been tested with the project.
 The project has been tested on ESP32-S3 and ESP32-H2 boards.
 The other board compatible with the framework should work with this project.

 ## Usage
+To use the program flash it to an ESP32 and pair with it with a matter controller.
+At the moment, the program can be use with chip-tool and with a Apple ,atter controller.
+Other solution has not been tested yet.